switchboard-xyz/solana-functions-template/README.md

 Next, you will need to create a Function account for your given MRENCLAVE measurement.
 Head over to [app.switchboard.xyz](https://app.switchboard.xyz) and create a new function with your given repository and MRENCLAVE measurement.

+## Examples

+### Binance

+An example function to pull in many spot prices from Binance.

+### Secrets

+An example function that uses Switchboard Secrets.